mobizt/FirebaseClient/resources/docs/firestore_database.md

 **Returns:**

-- Boolean value, indicates the success of the operation.
+- `String` - The response payload.

 5. ## 🔹 void importDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions importOptions, AsyncResult &aResult)

+Import the exported documents stored in the Firebase Storage data bucket.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".